Make a Reservation

 Reservations can be made online, by calling our toll-free number, or in person at most state park offices during regular hours.

-Important: you cannot cancel reservations via email—please call the phone number below.
+Important: you cannot cancel reservations via email or online — please call the phone number below.

 Phone reservations: toll-free 1-877-7-CAMP-NC (877-722-6762)

 - Reservations can be made up to 11 months in advance.

 - There is a $3 surcharge per reservation/per night's stay to support the reservations system.

 - A single site can be reserved for a maximum of 14 consecutive nights within any 30-day period.
 (No camper is allowed to camp in a park for for more than 14 nights in a 30-day period, and upon reaching that limit, a camper must vacate the park for 16 nights before returning.)